 FOREVER FAITHFUL is a life-sized bronze dog sculpture of a Belgain Malinois, created by prominent bronze sculptor Susan Bahary.
 It sits proudly outside the Washougal Police Department at 1320 A Street, Washougal.
 Thank you to the community for their donations to bring this piece to Washougal!

 HISTORIC LAGER was commissioned by WACA by local artist Travis London in 2018.
 It adorns the side of the Big Foot Inn at 105 Pendleton Way, along side the Washougal Post Office.
 Thank you, Travis, for your creativity and to the community for their donations to make this piece a reality.

 WACA’s For the Birds Art Project is a display of community inspired and created bird houses is located at City Hall.
 It got its start in Fall of 2016.

 The full WACA project vision includes planting flowers and scrubs with the ultimate goal to create a beautiful butterfly and bird garden featuring these artistic bird houses of various sizes and décor.
 A place of beauty!

-“Golden Back Heron,” created by Portland metal artist Tom Jackson was welcomed to Washougal on Nov 19.
+“Golden Back Heron,” created by Portland metal artist Tom Jackson was welcomed to Washougal on November 19, 2016.
 The three-foot tall metal sculpture stands in the rain garden next to the main parking lot at Washougal City Hall, 1701 C Street.